figdavi/capylayer/README.md

 - Add a CLI with [Typer](https://github.com/fastapi/typer) + [Rich](https://github.com/Textualize/rich)
 - Design a way to check if key names exist as keys (keyboard library doesn't have a support to this by default)
 - Add hotkey remapping support
-- Check json files structure before reading to classes
+- Handle active_profile_name and commands quit errors through json file (write to json file and reread)
+- Split profiles.json into single files for each profile
 - Create a pt-br README

 ## References